blackbaud/addin-tokenauthentication/README.md

-# SKY add-in token validation
+# SKY Add-in token validation
-This library provides developers building SKY add-ins in .NET with a mechanism to validate user identity tokens provided by host applications.
+This library provides developers building SKY Add-ins in .NET with a mechanism to validate user identity tokens provided by host applications.

 # Installation

 This library is distributed as a NuGet package named [Blackbaud.Addin.TokenAuthentication](https://www.nuget.org/packages/Blackbaud.Addin.TokenAuthentication).

-# SKY add-ins
+# SKY Add-ins
-SKY add-ins support a single-sign-on (SSO) mechanism that can be used to correlate the Blackbaud user with a user in the add-in's native system.
+SKY Add-ins support a single-sign-on (SSO) mechanism that can be used to correlate the Blackbaud user with a user in the add-in's native system.

 Within the [SKY Add-in Client JavaScript library](https://github.com/blackbaud/sky-addin-client), the `AddinClient` class provides a `getAuthtoken` function for getting a short-lived "user identity token" from the host page.
 This token is a signed value that is issued to the developer's application and represents the Blackbaud user's identity.